United Microelectronics Corporation (UMC) Shares Up Despite Recent Market Volatility - News Heater

 Many brokerage firms have already submitted their reports for UMC stocks, with HSBC Securities repeating the rating for UMC by listing it as a “Reduce.”
 The predicted price for UMC in the upcoming period, according to HSBC Securities is $6.46 based on the research report published on April 27th of the current year 2023.

-During the last 5 trading sessions, UMC rose by +0.77%, which changed the moving average for the period of 200-days by +35.36% in comparison to the 20-day moving average, which settled at $8.08.
-In addition, United Microelectronics Corporation saw 19.60% in overturn over a single year, with a tendency to cut further gains.
+During the last 5 trading sessions, UMC fell by -8.07%, which changed the moving average for the period of 200-days by +26.63% in comparison to the 20-day moving average, which settled at $7.80.
+In addition, United Microelectronics Corporation saw 9.95% in overturn over a single year, with a tendency to cut further gains.

 Stock Fundamentals for UMC